Testing for Male Infertility

 Why choose Shady Grove Fertility for a semen analysis?

 - Test Reliability: SGF’s Andrology Center performs over 20,000 semen analyses and sperm washings every year.

 - Expertise: Experienced andrologists review each sample for higher reliability; computer-assisted semen analyses (CASA) commonly performed in other labs are less accurate and objective than the human eye.
-If you’ve tested elsewhere, we recommended that you re-test with SGF to ensure accurate and complete results.
+If you’ve tested elsewhere, we recommend that you re-test with SGF to ensure accurate and complete results.

 - Convenience: Many locations are located throughout Maryland, Pennsylvania, Virginia, Washington, D.C., Florida, and Georgia.

 If the analysis is abnormal, your doctor may also want to check for a hormonal imbalance by measuring the following hormone levels as well as checking for genetic defects: